-The First Male Accuser Of Abusive Doctor Larry Nassar Says He Came Forward After Seeing The Bravery Of The Female Accusers
+The First Male Accuser Of Former Doctor Larry Nassar Says He Came Forward After Seeing The Bravery Of The Female Accusers

 USA Gymnastics has apologized to their athletes for Nassar's conduct and called his crimes "despicable," stating they are committed to doing whatever they can to prevent such abuse from recurring.
 In January, Michigan State University said it is "committed to continuing to support those in our community affected by these terrible crimes."

 Moore called the experience "sickening," but said it did not and will not stop him from competing in gymnastics.
+He said that the emergence of the other abuse allegations led him to think back to his own experience.

+“It was very uncomfortable being, kind of, in the room with him during that time," he told Megyn Kelly on NBC.
+"Even though, you know, sometimes things feel uncomfortable, you never really know that something is blatantly wrong.”

-Both Michigan State University and USA Gymnastics are being sued over Nassar's employment, and both the university president and the entire board of USA Gymnastics have resigned.
+Both Michigan State University and USA Gymnastics are being sued over their employment of Nassar, and both the university president and the entire board of USA Gymnastics have resigned.

 BuzzFeed News has reached out to Moore's lawyer for comment.